 On November 29, 2017 the Company announced the sale of a one of their Peruvian subsidiaries, Compania Minera Candente S.A.
 (Candente S.A.) for a total amount of US\$757,000.
 Candente S.A. was formed to act as a service company to provide geological and other various consulting services to Candente's various sub in Peru and did not hold any mineral properties.
-Payments for the sale will be made in installments over 16 months with US\$232,000. having now been received.
+As of the date of this report US\$728,000 has been received.